-B. FPE Test Results Federal Pacific Electric and/or their parent company Reliance Electric investigated their own circuit breakers and notified CPSC of problems associated with their full-width two-pole Stab-Lok® residential breakers.
-They have never made public any test data or technical reports on the 2-pole or any other breakers in their line.
+- B. FPE Test Results Federal Pacific Electric and/or their parent company Reliance Electric investigated their own circuit breakers and notified CPSC of problems associated with their full-width two-pole Stab-Lok® residential breakers.5 They have never made public any test data or technical reports on the 2-pole or any other breakers in their line.
 Recently, a homeowner called FPE and was told that FPE had performed the same tests (as CPSC), but no details regarding the test results were provided.
-When the homeowner asked for written reports of the test results, they (FPE) said that they did not have them.

-- C. Southwest Research Incorporated performed testing under contract to FPE/Challenger regarding the performance of the FPE full-width two-pole residential Stab-Lok® breakers and some of the potential hazards resulting from overcurrent conditions.
+When the homeowner asked for written reports of the test results, they (FPE) said that they did not have them. - C. Southwest Research Incorporated performed testing under contract to FPE/Challenger regarding the performance of the FPE full-width two-pole residential Stab-Lok® breakers and some of the potential hazards resulting from overcurrent conditions.
 Their reports have not been made public.
 Lacking any information or claims to the contrary, it is reasonable to conclude that the results of their functional tests on the two-pole breakers were consistent with the findings of FPE/Reliance, CPSC, and Wright-Malta as to the defective performance. - D. Underwriters Laboratories Inc. has never made public any of its test data on FPE breakers.
 It is important to note that UL itself did not actually perform compliance testing on the breakers being manufactured by FPE over the years.
 Instead, UL's follow-up services inspectors were responsible for monitoring the production and the testing being done by FPE at the factory.
 This is where a major part of the fraud occurred, and UL was apparently not aware of it for many years.
 When the FPE Stab-Lok® problems surfaced, in part as a result of the CPSC investigation, UL performed some tests of its own.
 No UL report of that work has ever been made public.
-As with the Southwest Research work, lacking any information or claims to the contrary, it is reasonable to assume that the results of UL's special testing project at that time were consistent with the findings of FPE/Reliance, CPSC, and Wright-Malta as to the defective performance. - E. Recent Testing of Field Samples Over the past several years, I have acquired 28 FPE residential panels complete with their circuit breakers from homeowners in various parts of the United States who have had them replaced.
-Table 1, below, presents a summary of the test results to date (5/25/07) for the FPE Stab-Lok® breakers from the 28 field sample panels.
+As with the Southwest Research work, lacking any information or claims to the contrary, and considering their eventual delisting of most of the FPE breaker line, it is reasonable to assume that the results of UL's special testing project at that time were consistent with the findings of FPE/Reliance, CPSC, and Wright-Malta as to the defective performance. - E. Recent Testing of Field Samples from 38 Homes To date (2/22/11) I have acquired 38 FPE residential panels complete with their circuit breakers from homeowners in various parts of the United States who have had them replaced.
+Table 2A, below, presents a summary of the test results for the FPE Stab-Lok® breakers from the 38 field sample panels.

-Type of Breaker Tested No-Trip Failures @135% of rated current Jammed FPE Single-Pole, 1/2 Width 268 55 (21%) 3 (1%) FPE Single-Pole, Full Width 77 6 (8%) 1 (1%) FPE Single-Pole, GFI/Breaker 5 3 (60%) 2 (40%) FPE Double Pole, 1/2 Width 39 13 (33%) 7 (18%) FPE Double Pole, Full Width 81 29 (35%) 7 (9%)
+Type of Breaker Tested No-Trip Failures @135% of rated current Jammed FPE Single-Pole, 1/2 Width 428 68 (16%) 4 (1%) FPE Single-Pole, Full Width 80 6 (8%) 1 (1%) FPE Single-Pole, GFI/Breaker 5 3 (60%) 2 (40%) FPE Double Pole, 1/2 Width 56 9 (16%) 8 (14%) FPE Double Pole, Full Width 102 30 (29%) 9 (9%)

-\ includes those that jammed (did not trip at any overcurrent level tested).
+^{} includes those that jammed (did not trip at any overcurrent level tested).

-TABLE 2 - SUMMARY OF RECENT TEST RESULTS ON FPE STAB-LOK® CIRCUIT BREAKERS FROM 28 HOMES (results as of 5/25/07)
+TABLE 2A - SUMMARY OF RECENT TEST RESULTS ON 671 FPE STAB-LOK® CIRCUIT BREAKERS FROM 38 HOMES (results as of 2/22/11)

-\\ Circuit breaker function.
+^{} Circuit breaker function.
 Three of the combined GFI/Breaker units tested also failed when tested for GFI function

-\\\ 2-pole breakers tested on individual pole overload
+^{ 2-}pole breakers tested on individual pole overload